2018 Australasian Branch Training Seminar

 * A 2 hour President’s Reception and networking opportunity on Monday night.

 * The 2018 Seminar and Annual IAATI Awards dinner on the Tuesday night.

-* Day 3 (optional ) - a field trip to either the Caterpillar Distributor or an auction house whereby our keynote speakers will interact with the delegates and demonstrate on actual vehicles many of the points highlight in their classroom presentations.
+* Day 3 (optional ) - a field trip to the Caterpillar Distributor and Hastings Deering Dealership whereby our keynote speakers will interact with the delegates and demonstrate on actual vehicles many of the points highlight in their classroom presentations.

-Further details about the seminar including registration details will be released in November.
+Further details about our the full training program are included in the seminar registration brochure which can be downloaded on the right.
 In the meantime, if you would like to discuss any aspects of our 2018 seminar, please contact Branch President:

 Ph: 0418 841 899